 Transportation in Daroga State Park

-You can access Daroga State Park in your motorhome or RV from Washington State Route 97.
-As you navigate north from Orondo you will need to maneuver along the channeled scabland desert plateaus east of the river before following the shoreline of the Columbia River.
-Route 97 contains numerous curves with turnouts that should be used by bigger rigs to help keep the flow of traffic moving along the narrow highway.
+You can access Daroga State Park in your motorhome or RV from Washington SR-97.
+As you navigate north from Orondo, you will need to maneuver along the Channeled Scabland desert plateaus east of the river before following the shoreline of the Columbia River.
+SR-97 contains numerous curves with turnouts that should be used by bigger rigs to help keep the flow of traffic moving along the narrow highway.

 Campgrounds and parking in Daroga State Park